Web Scraping Netflix: How to do it?

 response = requests.get(url)

-Next, parse the response, but only if the status code is 200.
+The function then parses the response text if the status code is 200.

 if response.status_code == 200: